Harpy Tomb: Lycian culture

 Lycian culture was at one time viewed as a branch of Greek culture by scholars, especially from the Classical period onwards, when Lycian architecture and sculpture were very much in the Classical Greek style.
 But the Lycians had a distinct culture of their own, and their religious and funerary rites can be distinguished from the Greek.
-The Lycian language, although it is Indo-European, is related to Hittite and most probably directly descended from the related Luwian language.
+The Lycian language, although it is Indo-European, isn't closely related to Greek and was instead more closely related to Hittite and most probably directly descended from the related Luwian language.
 Several groups speaking Hittite-related languages continued to exist in Asia Minor for many centuries after the Hittite Empire had passed into history.

 Lycia occupied a strategic position between Europe and the Near East.
 The Greek and Persian worlds met in Lycia, and the Lycians were heavily influenced by both.
 At one period Persian influence would dominate and at another, Greek, resulting in Lycian culture being an amalgam of both.

 Greek influence is found in Lycia from an early date.
 The Lycian alphabet is derived from Rhodian Greek, with borrowings from other alphabets, possibly Phoenician.
 The country was conquered by Harpagus in 540 BC, who was acting for the Persians.
 Lycia's culture was influenced by its annexation into the Persian Empire, but also by its neighbours, the Ionian Greeks.
 The influence of Greek culture increased after Xerxes' army was defeated at the Battle of Plataea by Greek forces in 479 BC.
 Kybernis, for whom the Harpy Tomb is thought to have been built, may have died as a consequence of wounds he received in the defeat of Xerxes, either at Plataea or the naval battle of Salamis.
 He was succeeded by Kuprlli, and then Kheriga, who took an Iranian name and appeared to be pro-Persian.
 After Alexander the Great's conquest of the country rapid Hellenisation took place in Lycia, and its culture became subsumed in the Greek.